amarku96/imgur-gallery/README.md

 Local web server will use port 5173 instead of standard React's port 3000 , so you will go to http://127.0.0.1:5173/

-Since this project is just an test the client id required from Imgur API is hardcoded inside /src/api/index.ts

 ## Packages used